• Skip to main content

 There was a couple that used to go to England to shop in beautiful stores.
 They both liked antiques and pottery, especially teacups.
 This was their twenty-fifth wedding anniversary.
 One day in a beautiful shop they saw an exquisite teacup.
 They asked the clerk, “May we see that? we’ve never seen one quite so lovely.”

-As the lady handed it to them, suddenly the teacup spoke. “you don’t understand,” it said.
+As the lady handed it to them, suddenly the teacup spoke.
+“You don’t understand,” it said.
 “I haven’t always been a teacup.
 There was a time when I was red, and I was clay.
 My master took me and rolled me and patted me over and over, and I yelled out, ‘let me alone,’ but, he only smiled and said, ‘Not yet.’
 Then I was placed on a spinning wheel and suddenly spun around, and around, and around.
 Stop it!
 I’m getting dizzy!’
 I screamed.

 If you are also looking for more encouraging printable scripture cards read this article.